liel109/FourInARow/README.md

 ## Controls

 - Use the arrow keys to move the cursor left and right.
-- Press the "Enter" key to drop your disc into the selected column.
+- Press the Down key to drop your disc into the selected column.
-- To exit the game, press the "Esc" key.

 ## Implementation Details